ybenitezf/cdk_polylith/README.md

 ```

-In the `CdkWorkshopStack` code we change the lambda function definition to:
+In the `CdkWorkshopStack` file code we change the lambda function definition to:

 ```python